 The WVU Summer Sessions office is nationally recognized for its success in developing summer as a strong part of the academic calendar.
 The summer term has become a time to test innovation and strategies in teaching and learning due to the compressed timeframe and flexible formats from blended to travel to a combination of approaches.
 The staff provides support and consultation to academic departments who want to increase summer enrollment.

-Academic Innovation has had great success offering ACCESS classes in high schools around the state.
-This effort has now expanded to providing leadership and coordination for digital content development in secondary education courses for West Virginia and Maryland.
+The WVU ACCESS Early College Program offers classes online and in high schools around the state.
+The staff has also developed digital content for secondary education courses for the states of West Virginia and Maryland.